Rabies Advisory Center

 The same preparations are used for children and adults for both active and passive immunisation (inactivated rabies vaccine or immunoglobulin).
 There are no separate rabies vaccines for children.
 The respective dosage can be found in the instructions for use of the medicine used.

-So-called SMB vaccines (suckling mouse brain vaccine) and vaccines based on nerve tissue are not compatible, but their production is gradually being discontinued due to an unfavourable side-effect profile and a comparatively poor immune response.
+Vaccines based on nerve tissue (e.g. Suckling Mouse Brain Vaccine, SMBV) are not compatible, but their production is gradually being discontinued due to an unfavourable side-effect profile and a comparatively poor immune response.

-When travelling to Austria, a pre-exposure rabies vaccination is only recommended for people who could be occupationally exposed to rabies.
+For stays in Austria, pre-exposure rabies vaccination is only recommended for people who could be occupationally exposed to rabies.
 This includes personnel from the fields of veterinary medicine and animal care (including students of veterinary medicine, taxidermists, animal keepers, animal dealers), forestry and agriculture, the military and disaster relief services, the judicial/prison service, epidemic hygiene, the relevant laboratories and vaccine production facilities as well as bat researchers and cave explorers.
 For hunters, rabies prophylaxis is only indicated for hunting stays in rabies-endemic foreign countries or in border areas to rabies-endemic areas, whereby the border areas of Austria to its neighbouring countries are currently not to be counted as rabies-endemic areas.

 According to the World Health Organisation (WHO), in exceptional cases (e.g. if there is a shortage of vaccine), intradermal application can be used instead of intramuscular application.
 In the conventional regimen and the rapid regimen, 0.1 ml is administered intradermally on each of the three days.
 In the alternative rapid regimen, two doses (on the left and right arm) of 0.1 ml each are administered intradermally on days 0 and 7.